Opinion: I worked at Twitter for seven years – this is what I want you to know

 “The end is nigh”.
 We’re seeing it over and over again; long-term Twitter users proclaiming that the “hellsite”, as many refer to it with a kind of weird, horrified affection, must surely be on dwindling life support following Elon Musk’s takeover.
 And now even the doors to Twitter HQ have been temporarily closed.

-The predictions of impending doom intensified on Thursday night when reports started to appear suggesting the number of employees taking an offer to leave the company with severance rather than agree to a new “hardcore” working culture numbered in the hundreds – joining more than 3,000 of their colleagues fired by Musk in the preceding weeks.
+The predictions of impending doom intensified earlier in November when reports started to appear suggesting the number of employees taking an offer to leave the company with severance rather than agree to a new “hardcore” working culture numbered in the hundreds – joining more than 3,000 of their colleagues fired by Musk in the preceding weeks.
 Some suggested the service was going to struggle to keep the lights on, though Musk himself has been gleefully tweeting about “all-time high” traffic.

 Twitter users that have posted obsessively on the site for years have been writing its epitaphs, creating backup accounts on other platforms like Mastadon, downloading their data and occasionally acting like it’s the last day of school, or possibly the last days of Rome – declaring their crushes, making earnest statements about their affection for the site, airing their secrets, posting thirsty selfies… or else changing account handles to names mocking Musk and deliberately breaking the rules to get themselves banned.